dojo/docs/dojox/image/Lightbox.rst

 ====================

 :Status: Draft
-:Version: 1.0
+:Version: 1.4
-:Project owner: ?--
+:Project owner: Peter Higgins
-:Available: since V?
+:Available: since V1.1

 .. contents::
    :depth: 2

 The Lightbox is a nice way to show images centered on the screen.
 It works in a variety of ways: programmatic, from dojo.data, or inline.
 The Lightbox is currently labeled *experimental*, and may change to become a more consistent API.

 ============
 Introduction